-The New Zealand Screen Crisis: Why 2026 is the Year of the Digital Eye
+The New Zealand Screen Crisis: Why 2026 Is the Year of the Digital Eye

 NZ workplaces are undergoing a significant structural shift.
 After years of flexible remote arrangements, organisations across major centres are pushing employees back on-site full-time or under hybrid mandates.
-More desk hours means more screen exposure - and more exposure to the harsh, blue-light-heavy fluorescent and LED lighting that dominates standard commercial office environments.
+More desk hours means more screen exposure, and more exposure to the harsh, blue-light-heavy fluorescent and LED lighting that dominates standard commercial office environments.

 What typically happens in these settings is a perfect storm: overhead lighting calibrated for visibility rather than comfort, combined with backlit monitors running for eight-plus hours, pushes cumulative blue light exposure to levels the human eye simply wasn't built to handle daily.